kullrich/SAMap/README.md

 *Installation time should take no more than 10 minutes.*

+## Running DIAMOND

+The DIAMOND mapping script can be run from the `SAMap_diamond_vignette.ipynb` Jupyter notebook.

+Depending on the number of cores available on your machine and the size/type of the input fasta files, this step may take up to around 10 minutes.

 ## Running LAST

 The LAST mapping script can be run from the `SAMap_last_vignette.ipynb` Jupyter notebook.